Randy1Burrell/contact_manager/README.md

 # Contact Manager
-Contact Manager is a simple sample single page web application build with Mongodb, Node.js, Express and Vue.js.
+Contact Manager is a simple sample single page web application build with Mongodb, Node.js, Express.js and Vue.js.
 Contact Manager provides features such as:
 * Easy access to contacts
 * Ability to delete contacts
 * Abiltiy to update a contact